 Bike patrol programs have many advantages: an officer becomes more approachable, without the car doors and windows creating a barrier between the officer and the public and allows for more informal interactions.
 This approachability augments the University of Tennessee at Chattanooga’s commitment towards community policing.
 The bicycle also attracts young people to Officers, which creates a learning situation for safe riding practices.

-A bicycle also has access to areas that a car doesn’t, such as trails, side yards and alleys.
+A bicycle also has access to areas that a car doesn’t, such as trails, side yards, and alleys.
 This broadens our patrol abilities especially when it comes to pursuing suspects who are on foot.
-A bicycle is also less obtrusive and more low-key then a patrol car.
-This allows an Officer to approach a situation without being observed and without as great an interruption in “normal” activity then a car.
+A bicycle is also less obtrusive and more low-key than a patrol car.
+This allows an officer to approach a situation without being observed and without as great an interruption in “normal” activity than a car.

 The bike patrol program was initiated primarily for crime prevention; however, the department also wishes to use the bike program to promote bike safety and education through presentations and bike safety rodeos.
 The community and educational aspects of the bike program will be initiated to reinforce bike safety, to encourage children and parents to always wear helmets, you won’t see us without ours, and teach proper care and maintenance.
 If you are interested in learning about the bike program or organizing a bike rodeo please contact Field Training Officer Soyster at the University of Tennessee at Chattanooga Police Department at 423-425-4357.